givo/kurento-recorderendpoint/README.md

 ## Introduction

-This is a `Node.js` example which creates a `RtpEndpoint` to `WebRtcEndpoint` pipeline in `Kurento` media server.
+This is a `Node.js` example which creates a `RtpEndpoint` to `RecorderEndpoint` and to `WebRtcEndpoint` pipeline in `Kurento` media server.

 In this example a we used `Haivision Makito` to capture a monitor and watching the live stream on a simple web page.

-We successfuly connected `Kurento` to Maktio using `Direct RTP` and `QuickTime`.
+We managed to successfuly connect `Kurento` to Maktio using `Direct RTP` and `QuickTime`.

-`Kureto` is deployed on Ubuntu 14.04 virtual machine
+`Kureto` is deployed on Ubuntu 14.04 virtual machine.

+## Recording

+In order to record, you have to provide a proper `recordingParams` which match the actual stream properties on `RecorderEndpoint` creation and a propert connection type when connecting endpoint , for example:
+ * if the stream contains only video track - use `{ mediaProfile: 'MP4_ONLY_VIDEO' }` and `VIDEO` parameter when connecting the `RecorderEndpoint`
+ * if the stream contains only audio track - use `{ mediaProfile: 'MP4_ONLY_AUDIO' }` and `AUDIO` parameter when connecting the `RecorderEndpoint`

 ## Improtant Notes

-* In order for this example to work you need to reconfigure in runtime (just after receiving the sdp answer) to use the udp port which `kurento` accepts in the sdp answer.
+* In order for this example to work you need to configure, in runtime, (just after receiving the sdp answer) to use the udp port which `kurento` accepts in the sdp answer.

 * Your `Ubuntu` machine which runs `Kurento` have to have `openh264` and package from Cisco installed.